carbon-language/carbon-lang/docs/design/variadics.md

 _pack literal_ rather than a tuple literal.
 Notice one subtle difference: the segments of a pack literal do not contain `...`.
 In effect, every segment of a pack literal acts as a separate loop body.
-As with the tuple literal syntax, the pattern literal pseudo-syntax can also be used in patterns.
+As with the tuple literal syntax, the pack literal pseudo-syntax can also be used in patterns.

 The _shape_ of a pack literal is a tuple of the arities of its segments, so the shape of `⟬f32, Optional(each T), ⟪i32; ‖each y‖⟫⟭` is